Parrisu/EventTrackerProject/README.md

     There were two big things I took away from this project.
 The first being HTTP Requests and how they are used.
 The second coming from the JpaRepository interface.
 </p>
 <p>
     HTTP Requests are made of four pieces.
 A request line, header, blank line, and optional body.
-The request line is the standard methods such as GET, POST, UDATE, or DELETE.
+The request lines are the standard methods such as GET, POST, UDATE, or DELETE.
 Next would be your request header that has the ability to pass information about that request.
 A blank line follows to indicate the end of the said header.
 Finally an optional body that is used to send data with it.
 </p>
  <p>
  The data sent with requests for this project are in the form of <strong>JSON</strong>.
 Spring uses the Jackson Library jar files convert the JSON(JavaScript Object Notation) to a POJO(Plain Old Java Object), which I can then use to interact with the database.
-This is also done in reverse order to return a JSON of a POJO.</p>
+This can also be done in reverse order to return a JSON of a POJO.</p>
  <p>
     The JpaRepository seemed like it would be the most difficult part, but ended up easier to use than a DAO.
 By extending the JpaRepository, I was able to construct methods in the form of a query.
 While it is limited to a single entity class, the separation of entities reduces the confusion.
 To access these methods, I used a Service class that implements the logic.
  </p>